Â

 How do liposomal vitamins improve nutrient absorption compared to traditional vitamin supplements?

-Liposomal vitamins enhance nutrient absorption by encapsulating vitamins within protective phospholipid layers that shield them from stomach acid and digestive enzymes.
+Liposomal vitamins are designed to support nutrient absorption by encapsulating vitamins within protective phospholipid layers that shield them from stomach acid and digestive enzymes.
 This allows more nutrients to bypass digestive breakdown and reach the bloodstream intact, supporting better bioavailability than traditional supplements.

 What role do phospholipid bilayers play in the effectiveness of liposomal vitamins?